 As HR and ER departments become more integrated and drive employee experience, sharing insight and trends with decision-makers is vital.
 Only 22% of organizations report employee data to the board and just over half do so with the C-suite.
 It should be 100%.
 To better demonstrate our value to the organization, we need to gather data, use it and share how those efforts help the business.

-5. Better Performance Evaluation
+5. Better performance evaluation

 Analytics and big data have shown great potential in areas such as performance evaluations.
 Millennials and Gen Z make up the majority of today’s workforce, and they prefer real-time feedback.
 Leveraging cloud-based solutions that offer data analysis is crucial to gain the bigger picture of an employee’s contribution within an organization.

-6. Lowering Turnover Costs
+6. Lowering turnover costs

-Predictive analytics can now enable us to build algorithms to predict turnover, not on an aggregate basis, but on an individual employee basis.
+Predictive and evaluation of hr analytics can now enable us to build algorithms to predict turnover, not on an aggregate basis, but on an individual employee basis.
 Data points specific to your company or aggregate data from a number of companies can be fed into an algorithm that will allow you to determine who is a top-flight risk.
 HR functions can easily touch base with 25 employees the algorithm may identify.

 One big benefit is creating fairer pay systems.
 Knowing how large cohorts of companies that are similar to yours are paying, and how your company compares is the first step in understanding and creating fair pay practices and ensuring that your company is paying fairly.

 8. Analyzing benefit spend, associated engagement